-Information that follows will outline maintenance procedures (see PERIODIC MAINTENANCE) and special precautions (see DOs AND DON'Ts and OSS CARE) you should take to maximize OSS effectiveness and life expectancy.
+Information that follows will outline maintenance procedures (see PERIODIC MAINTENANCE) and special precautions (see DOs AND DON'Ts and OSS CARE you should take to maximize OSS effectiveness and life expectancy.
 Some of these are legally required (see OSS CARE).
-Maintaining a sand filter system requires more than just pumping the septic tank.
-Since you, the owner, are responsible for the operation and maintenance of your OSS, it is in your best interest to understand how your sand filter system functions and the maintenance it requires.
+There is a lot more to maintaining a sand filter / mound system than just pumping the septic tank.
+Since you, the owner, are responsible for the operation and maintenance of your OSS, it is in your best interest to understand how your sand filter / mound system functions and the maintenance it requires.
 Waiting to educate yourself about your OSS until the system backs up or sewage surfaces in your yard will virtually guarantee that the system will require an expensive repair.
 Repair or replacement of a sand filter commonly costs in excess of \$5,000.
+Repair or replacement of a mound is similarly costly.